-Welcome to Shekou International School (SIS) for the school year 2019-2020.
+Welcome to Shekou International School (SIS) for the school year 2021-2022.
 I am pleased that you and your family are part of our school community.

-Since 1988, SIS has provided expatriate students in Shenzhen with the highest standard of educational experiences.
+Since 1988, SIS has provided expatriate students in Shenzhen with the highest standard international education experiences.
 Our staff and students come from more than 40 nations around the world.

 Students at SIS have access to the finest learning schools can offer.
-Our mission is to provide students a rigorous education and to do so in a caring and nurturing community.
+We are committed to providing students an engaging and relevant education and to do so in a caring and nurturing community.
 We strive to inspire them to become principled, innovative contributors in an ever-changing and transforming world.

-Student-centered approaches are at the heart of how our teachers work with each student - from early childhood to graduation.
-Our teachers maintain academic rigor while fostering hands-on learning and individual exploration.
+Student-centred approaches are at the heart of how our teachers work with each student - from early childhood to graduation.
+Our teachers maintain high academic standards while fostering hands-on learning and individual exploration.
 Our standards-based curriculum is developed from the best and most current of national and international curricula, making it relevant and challenging for our students.

-Our technology initiatives give all students full access to the best educational technology in all grades.
-The students gain skills to take full advantage of the learning opportunities of the 21st Century.
-Beyond the classroom, SIS students have access to a variety of extra-curricular activities.
+We give all students access to the best educational technology in all grades to take full advantage of the learning opportunities of the 21st Century.
+Beyond the classroom, SIS students have access to a wide variety of co-curricular activities.
 Their participation in these contributes significantly to their physical and social development as they grow and mature.

-This handbook is meant to help you as students and parents to understand the organization, practices and expectations at SIS; to appreciate what is important and special about SIS.
+This handbook is meant to help parents to understand the organisation, practices and expectations at SIS; to appreciate what is important and special about SIS.
 I hope that you find the information in it to be useful.